alari777/ld-tasks-1/README.md

 >
 > To start tests with covering in html: `vendor/bin/phpunit tests --coverage-html html`
 >
-> To see results you should to open `html/index.html` in your browser
+> To see results you should open `html/index.html` in your browser